WINGS-UHM/Web/teams.md

 ---
 layout: page
-title: Teams Page
+title: Our Team
-subtitle: An example teams page
+subtitle: This is a team try to form the Intellegent and Secure FutureG
 teams: example_teams
 show_sidebar: false
 ---